nestoralvaro/BLAH2015/README.md

 To upload the annotations to PubAnnotations (http://pubannotation.org) you can create a tar.gz file and then upload it to the desired project you own.

-In our case we used the bulk upload functionality (http://www.pubannotation.org/docs/submit-annotation/) after generating a **tar.gz** file called *annotations.tar.gz* with this command <code>tar -cvzf annotations.tar.gz json_output/</code>.
+In our case we used the batch upload functionality (http://www.pubannotation.org/docs/submit-annotation/) after generating a **tar.gz** file called *annotations.tar.gz* with this command <code>tar -cvzf annotations.tar.gz json_output/</code>.

-The resulting annotations will be available for download.
+The resulting annotations will be available for download from PubAnnotation website.